Medik8 Liquid Peptides vs Drunk Elephant B-Hydra: Which Is Better in 2026?

 Oily Skin Compatibility: Who Left the Oil Behind?

 B-Hydra was designed with oily skin in mind.
 No hyaluronic acid (which can feel sticky on oily skin), no oils, no heavy humectants.
-The gel-water texture is genuinely enjoyable for people who normally skip the serum step because serums feel like too much.
+The gel-water texture is a relief for people who normally skip the serum step because serums feel like too much.
 Medik8's formula includes multi-weight hyaluronic acid, which adds hydration but also adds the viscosity that oily skin types sometimes find annoying.
 For oily and combination skin specifically, B-Hydra's oil-free, HA-free approach is the more comfortable daily experience.

 B Corp Transparency vs Clean Beauty Philosophy

 Medik8 is B Corp certified — a third-party verified commitment to social and environmental standards.
 The brand publishes full ingredient concentrations, sourcing details, and sustainability reporting.
 Drunk Elephant's "suspicious 6" philosophy excludes silicones, essential oils, drying alcohols, SLS, chemical sunscreens, and fragrance/dyes — a clear formulation standard, though not third-party verified like B Corp.
 Both brands take formulation responsibility seriously, but Medik8's external certification provides a higher level of verified accountability.
+For a broader view of where both rank, see our best anti-aging serums roundup.

 Layering Compatibility: How Each Fits Into a Full Routine